LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 Interacting with people online and then to see familiar faces and add a hug to each of the greetings was very gratifying.
-I've been working with the carpentry community for three years and a bit more, and since last year, having many online meetings, multiple email and issue threads.
+I've been working with the Carpentry community for three years and a bit more, and since last year, having many online meetings, multiple email and issue threads.
 All of you were part of my days, also I've missed not seeing some of you.
-For me, It was a sharing kind of event, people are so passionate and interested in taking this forwards so it was always very nice to hear the stories behind what has been achieved.
+For me, it was a sharing kind of event, people are so passionate and interested in taking this forwards so it was always very nice to hear the stories behind what has been achieved.
 It also gladly surprised me to have heard so many "thank you" phrases flowing one way or the other.
 Thanks for every person who made the event possible and looking forward to keep on the train of the communities.
 A personal highlight,
-when I presented the work of The Carpentries in Latinamerica in a short talk, I felt the need to continue with this, because many people will benefit of this amazing community.
+when I presented the work of The Carpentries in Latin America in a short talk, I felt the need to continue with this, because many people will benefit of this amazing community.